weslst/data-engineering-challenge/README.md

 ## Extra questions

-This is not part of the challenge, but if you'd like to go further, please provide answers for the following questions in your README.
-There is no need to code, just explain how you would address the following:

-#### - What would you suggest to process new incoming files several times a day?
+### - What would you suggest to process new incoming files several times a day?
-###### I would suggest, to process new incoming files several times a day, to use a nice ETL tool for data Extraction, Transformation and Loading, saving time by automating the process.
+#### I would suggest, to process new incoming files several times a day, to use a nice ETL tool for data Extraction, Transformation and Loading, saving time by automating the process.

-#### - What would you suggest to process new incoming data in near real time?
+### - What would you suggest to process new incoming data in near real time?
-###### To accomplish that I would suggest to use a stream-processing software like Kafka that is a really good tool for real-time data feeds.
+#### To accomplish that I would suggest to use a stream-processing software like Kafka that is a really good tool for real-time data feeds.

-#### - What would you suggest to process data that is much bigger?
+### - What would you suggest to process data that is much bigger?
-###### To process data that is much bigger I would recommend to use the pyspark library that is more appropriate to this scenario.
+#### To process data that is much bigger I would recommend to use the pyspark library that is more appropriate to this scenario.

-#### - What would you suggest to process data much faster?
+### - What would you suggest to process data much faster?
-## I would suggest a fast ETL tool like AWS Glue, and also a fast database like Elasticsearch
+#### I would suggest a fast ETL tool like AWS Glue, and also a fast database like Elasticsearch